galamo/BankProject/readme.md

 - Controller update query to DB - update the balance as expected.
 Deposit / Withdraw
 - Response with the new Amount

+# Deploy React App on Express Server
+- npm run build
+- npm run deploy ( building and copy the static content to the server public folder )
+- expose public  folder to the client ( express.static)
+- allow server use client cookies - cookie-parser
+- `npm i cookie-parser`